Government of India

 Powers Under Customs Act, 1962:

-• Search any person entering or leaving India, and also any person in a Customs Area (Section 100)
+• Search any person (Section 100)

-• Arrest any person for offences committed under the Customs Act (Section 104)
+• Arrest for offences (Section 104)

 Export Certificate for Jewellery